Kamiichiba Station: History

 Kamiichiba Station was established on June 12, 1935 as the Sanshin Kamiichiba Signal Depot on the now defunct Sanshin Railway.
 On August 1, 1943, the Sanshin Railway was nationalized along with several other local lines to form the Iida Line.
 It was elevated to a passenger station on December 1, 1946.
 Along with its division and privatization of JNR on April 1, 1987, the station came under the control and operation of the Central Japan Railway Company.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 7 passengers daily (boarding passengers only).

 Surrounding area

-The station is located in an rural area.
+The station is located in a rural area.